-- 1. the existing text is in need of the amendment; - the amendment is not contrary to the intent and purpose of this Code; - 3. the amendment is in accordance with the BCCP
+- 1. the existing text is in need of the amendment; - 2. the amendment is not contrary to the intent and purpose of this Code; - 3. the amendment is in accordance with the BCCP

-Staff recommends that Planning Commission approve and recommend approval of this docket to the Board of County Commissioners
+Planning Commission approved (with some suggested changes) and recommended approval of this docket to the Board of County Commissioners.